New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights - NewsBreak

 - When New England churns out more than 295.6 yards, the team is 2-4 against the spread and 3-3 overall.

-- The Patriots have turned the ball over 12 times this season, four more turnovers than the Panthers have forced (8).
+- The Patriots have turned the ball over four more times (12 total) than the Panthers have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Panthers.